-- No work will occur below the ordinary high-water mark of both lakes.3 - Turbidity is the only water quality parameter that will be managed in real time.
-Other parameters (e.g., hydrocarbons, glycol, and metals) cannot be managed in real time and will require laboratory analysis. - There is no known background water quality data available for runoff from the airport. - A QEP will select the actual monitoring locations for the reference samples based on field conditions and access.
+- No work will occur below the ordinary high-water mark of both lakes. - Turbidity is the only water quality parameter that will be managed in real time.
+Other parameters (e.g., hydrocarbons, glycol, and metals) cannot be managed in real time and will require laboratory analysis. - There is no known background water quality data available for runoff from the airport.